flintlang/flint/proposals/0001-asset-trait.md

 ## Introduction

-Smart contracts can carry sensitive operations, such as transferring currency to another account.
+Smart contracts can carry out sensitive operations, such as transferring currency to another account.
 We introduce the `Asset` trait which represents items of value (for example, currency such as Wei).
 Asset types support a restricted set of operations and have their own semantics.

 Assets can be **transferred** from/to other Assets of the same type (for example, transferring Wei from one variable to another).
 By default, it is not possible to create an Asset from a raw type (such as an Integer), and they cannot be implicitly destroyed.